apache/age-website/docs/functions/list_functions.md

 ## keys

-keys returns a list containing the string representations for all the property names of a vertex, edge, or map.
+`keys()` returns a list containing the string representations for all the property names of a vertex, edge, or map.

 Syntax: `keys(expression)`

 Returns:
 ```
-An Agtype list containing string agtype elements
+An agtype list containing string agtype elements
 ```

 Arguments: